JanssenProject/jans/README.md

 |https://jans.io/scim/all-resources.search|Access the root .search endpoint|
 |https://jans.io/scim/bulk|Send requests to the bulk endpoint|

-In order to facilitate the process of getting an access token, your Janssen installation already bundles an OAuth client named "SCIM client" with support for all the scopes above.
+In order to facilitate the process of getting an access token, your Janssen installation already bundles an OAuth client named "SCIM client" with support for all of the scopes above.
 This client uses the `client_credentials` grant type and `client_secret_basic` mechanism to authenticate to the token endpoint.

 To exercise a finer grained control over access, you may register multiple clients with limited scopes and deliver the client credentials as needed to your developers.

 ### Example of usage

 In the following example we leverage the OAuth SCIM Client to get a token and issue a call to an endpoint.

+### Get client credentials

 Log into your Janssen machine and use the commands provided:

-### Get client credentials

 - Get the client id: Run `cat /opt/jans/jans-cli/config.ini | grep 'scim_client_id'`
 - Get the encrypted client secret: Run `cat /opt/jans/jans-cli/config.ini | grep 'scim_client_secret_enc'`